Quikkster/TheForgottenPatch/README.md

 ## Changes Made:
 _**Weapons**_
 * FAL: Holographic sight raises minimum damage from 35 to 40.
 Coupled with Stopping Power, 2 body shots can kill at any distance, even with a silencer.
+* M9, M240, MG4: Fix silencer, when shooting you show up on radar still.
 # `@FableServers`
 ## _"FableServers" is an all new way to experience Call of Duty and it's clients!
 Our mods support sniping, trickshotting, casual & competitive play, as well as providing public source code to many standalone mods such as our Dolphin Dive, Dead Drop, MW3 Specialist & Survival / Chaos Mode Mods - to just name a few - All built from the ground up by our devs!_